rohan-deshpande/northwest/readme.md

 ## Mildly Opinionated

 **Northwest** is a mildly opinionated tool.
-It is designed for convenience and to increase productivity, but in order do to this, it makes some assumptions about your JavaScript app.
+It is designed for convenience and to increase productivity, but in order to achieve this, it makes some assumptions about your JavaScript app.
 Most of these can be overcome but if you're app is not setup in a certain way, it may require more tinkering to get things to work as intended.
 Here's a short summary of things to note:

 * Your `seed` should have a build / compile step which will generate single files for `css` and `javascript` _or_ run development within a dev server such as [`webpack-dev-server`](https://webpack.js.org/configuration/dev-server/)
 * Your app will be able to work with packaged assets and not need to pull things in from locations which won't exist on user's systems when you `release` (unless these are loaded at runtime via requests)
-* You should probably be using [Babel](http://babeljs.io) to transpile your source code to take advantage of ES6/7 features, but this of course is not a requirement
+* You should probably be using [Babel](http://babeljs.io) to transpile your source code to take advantage of ES6/7 features, this is not a requirement, but is recommended

 ## Quickstart

-This example uses [`create-react-app`] via the `northwest seed cmd` command.
+This example uses [`create-react-app`](https://github.com/facebookincubator/create-react-app) via the `northwest seed cmd` command.
 You can also `seed` from a git repository or an npm package.
 See the [`seed`](#seed) documentation for more info.

 ```
 npm install -g northwest